-B. National Competition.
+- B. National Competition.
 Tournament competition is open only to American Legion teams that have registered with the department baseball committee online at legion.org/baseball.
-The department baseball committee is responsible for approving the team's national online registration.

-- C. National Tournament Supervision.
+The department baseball committee is responsible for approving the team's national online registration. - C. National Tournament Supervision.
 All national tournaments will be played under the supervision of the National Americanism Commission.
 All disputes and questions shall be referred to the national tournament director.
 Any situation not specifically covered by national rules or regulations will be referred to the National Americanism Division, whose decision shall be final. - D. National Tournament Player Eligibility Protest.
 Eligibility protests of players involved in national tournaments must bear written proof of ineligibility and must be filed with the department or national tournament director at each such tournament no later than 9 a.m. local time on the first day of the tournament involved, except upon discovery of a rules violation.
 When a rules violation is discovered, the eligibility protest and a written description of the alleged violation must be filed immediately and if a rules violation was committed, the player shall be ineligible and the team manager shall be suspended until further notice.
 All other protests shall be filed as specified in the Official Baseball Rules. - E. ALB Risk Management Policy.
-Per NEC Resolution No. 17 October 2023, all adult participants (coaches, managers, volunteers and players, 18 years of age or older) are required by Public Law 115-126, "Protecting Young Victims From Sexual Abuse and Safe Sport Authorization Act of 2017" to have adult abuse awareness training and background checks to be eligible to participate in national tournaments hosted by The American Legion.
+Per NEC Resolution No. 17 October 2023, all adult participants (coaches, managers, volunteers and players, 18 years of age or older) are required by Public Law 115-126, "Protecting Young Victims From Sexual Abuse and Safe Sport Authorization Act of 2017" to have adult abuse awareness training and background checks to be eligible to participate in national tournaments hosted by The American Legion. - F. National Tournament Play.
+Teams competing in national tournaments (with the exception of the American Legion World Series) will play every day.